christopher-besch/homepage/src/articles/12_riscv_rt/riscv_rt.md

 Installing `debhelper` was missing in the documentation.

 ## Dealing with Multiple Kernels
-I ended up having two v6.12.5 kernels installed: a PREEMPT_RT and a PREEMPT_DYNAMIC one.
+I ended up having two v6.12.5 kernels installed: a `PREEMPT_RT` and a `PREEMPT_DYNAMIC` one.
-To choose which one to boot I edited this file with the nice warning not to edit it.
+To choose which one to boot I edited `/boot/extlinux/extlinux.conf`.
+It has such a nice warning not to edit it.
 Here I just renamed the `l0` and `l0r` labels to `l1` and `l1r` and the other way around.
 I also rearranged the labels to be a little nicer; I have no idea if that was needed.

 I did try using a *proper* method of changing the kernel to boot but this was the only thing I came up with and it works.
-I left the `l2` and `l2` labels in case I screwed something up.
+I left the `l2` and `l2r` labels in case I screwed something up.

 ```bash
 sudo vi /boot/extlinux/extlinux.conf